anushka-DS/anushka-DS/README.md

 - 😄 Words that describe me - *Self-motivated, Data-enthusiast, Cosmophile, Focused, Hardworking, Story-teller, Enthusiast, Ambitious*

+<h3>Machine learning, as a domain have always been one of my favorites.
+I have been researching and making several ML models, since 2017.
+I am more interested in Convolutional Neural Networks and how they work with different libraries and algorithms to make wonders.
+I have been keen to know about computer vision and speech recognition.
+However, anything about AI and ML is amazing.<h3>

 [![Anushka's GitHub Stats](https://github-readme-stats.vercel.app/api?username=anushka-DS&hide=issues&count_private=true&show_icons=true&theme=calm)]()

+<h4>Apart from making applications, I also like Data Analysis.
+It always surprises me how a little amount of data can give so much information.
+They are the best story tellers.
+Kaggle is my go to place for data exploration.
+I use python for my EDA projects.
+Some of the platforms I like to use are Kaggle notebooks, Jupyter Lab and Google Colab.<h4>

 <h4>Machine Learning Enthusiast | Deep Learning | Data Analyst | Python/Java Developer | DevOps | MLOps .</h4>
 <h4>To utilize my knowledge and ideas in this field of machine learning, web development and embedded system toward the smooth functioning of organization,I realised that, satisfaction is a book of achievement, which holds the learning experience records of doing, trying, twiddling, exploring, unlearning and learning again and finally succeeding in the project.</h4>